QuantumFusion-network/spec/docs/ADR/0022-scaffolding-authentication.md

 **Testing Approach:**
 Authentication flow testing across different GitHub account types and permission levels, project isolation testing with simulated cross-user access attempts, repository creation testing under various GitHub API conditions, session management load testing with concurrent authentication requests, security penetration testing for authorization bypass attempts

+## Advice

+- If I'm a user and generating in some project using the Scaffolding Service - what if someone download with same link?
+(Sviatoslav Alekseev, 2025-08-06)
+- What if we start with GitHub credentials?
+If we going to store some user information in the future, we also need to consider the security part of the browser application.
+For example GitHub App token for identification  (Sviatoslav Alekseev, 2025-08-06)
+- Need to perform verification that user auth from given account (Sviatoslav Alekseev, 2025-08-06)

 ## References

 1. GitHub OAuth + JWT + Project Isolation + GitHub App (SELECTED)